Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Pliable Index Coding Problem

 \section{Pliable Index Coding Problem}

 We briefly review the pliable index coding problem, introduced in \cite{brahma_fragouli_PICOD}.
-Consider a communication problem defined as follows.
+Consider a communication setup defined as follows.
 There are $m$ messages denoted by $\{x_i:i\in[m]\}$ where $x_i$ lies in some finite alphabet ${\cal A}$.
 These $m$ messages are available at a server.
 Consider $n$ receivers indexed by $[n]$.
 Assume that there is a noise-free broadcast channel between the server and the receivers.
-Each receiver $r$ has some subset of messages available apriori, as \textit{side-information}, which we denote as $\{x_i:i\in S_r\}.$ Let the indices of the symbols not available as side-information at \rogers{receiver $r$} be denoted as $I_r\triangleq [m]\backslash S_r$.
+Each receiver $r$ has some subset of messages available apriori, as \textit{side-information}.
+The set of indices of the symbols available at receiver $r$ is denoted $S_r$, and those that are not available is denoted $I_r= [m] \setminus S_r$.
 We call $\{x_i:i\in I_r\}$ as the \textit{request-set} of receiver $r$.
-Each \rogers{receiver $r$} demands from the source any symbol from its request-set.
+The demand at receiver $r$ is fulfilled if it receives any symbol in its request set from the server.
 The messages indexed by $[m]$, the receivers indexed by $[n]$, and the request-sets ${\mathfrak I}\triangleq \{I_r:r\in[n]\}$ together define a $(n,m,{\mathfrak I})$-\textit{pliable index coding problem (PICOD problem).} We assume that $|I_r|\geq 1, \forall r$, as any receiver with $|I_r|=0$ can be removed from the problem description as it has all the symbols.
-Consider a hypergraph $\cal{H}$ with vertex set $V=[m]$ and edge set $\mathfrak{I}=\{I_r:r\in[n]\}.$ Then this hypergraph equivalently captures the PICOD problem.
+Consider a hypergraph $\cal{H}$ with vertex set $V=[m]$ and edge set $\mathfrak{I}=\{I_r:r\in[n]\}.$ This hypergraph captures the PICOD problem.